mpv-player/mpv/DOCS/man/input.rst

                     "start"             MPV_FORMAT_DOUBLE
                     "end"               MPV_FORMAT_DOUBLE

+    Other fields (might be changed or removed in the future):

+    ``eof``
+        True if the reader thread has hit the end of the file.

+    ``underrun``
+        True if the reader thread could not satisfy a decoder's request for a new packet.

+    ``idle``
+        True if the thread is currently not reading.

+    ``total-bytes``
+        Sum of packet bytes (plus some overhead estimation) of the entire packet queue, including cached seekable ranges.

+    ``fw-bytes``
+        Sum of packet bytes (plus some overhead estimation) of the readahead packet queue (packets between current decoder reader positions and demuxer position).

 ``demuxer-via-network``
     Returns ``yes`` if the stream demuxed via the main demuxer is most likely played via network.
 What constitutes "network" is not always clear, might